Speed awareness monitors - drive slow for SAM

 If you are travelling at or below the speed limit, you will receive a smiley face from SAM to thank you for doing the right thing.
 SAM displays a slow down message if you are speeding to remind you to reduce your speed and drive safely on our roads.

-The program was launched in November 2013.
-Motorists have reduced their speed by an average of more than 8 kilometres per hour across all sites.
-There are currently more than 100 monitors in place across Brisbane.
+Since the program was launched in November 2013, motorists have reduced their speed by an average of more than 8 kilometres per hour across all sites.
+There are currently more than 145 monitors in place across Brisbane.

 Let’s all work together to reduce our speed, get home safely and keep SAM smiling.

-Council undertakes a site assessment to determine an appropriate physical location.
+When a location is suggested, Council undertakes a site assessment to determine if the location is suitable for a speed awareness monitor.
 Factors considered in the site assessment process include: